StepicOrg/stepik-plugins/docs/nitrous.io.rst

 `Nitrous.IO <https://nitrous.io>`_ is a cloud application platform that helps you create and configure the infrastructure in just seconds.

-You can spin up server side for Stepic plugins in Nitrous.IO for free.
+You can spin up server side for Stepik plugins in Nitrous.IO for free.
 Just follow this link_.
 A minute later, when your Nitrous.IO box is ready just run this commands:

     * ``virtualenv hack-stepic -p python3.3``
     * ``source hack-stepic/bin/activate``